 You must be a U.S. resident to participate in this study.
 You must also be above the age of 18.
+The survey contains attention checks.
+You must pass these check in order to proceed with the survey.

 Confidentiality

 All data obtained from you will be used for research purposes only.
 Data will be anonymized immediately after collection.
 Researchers will at no point have access to any information that could be used to personally identify you.